 Description

-Plinth built around the old village elm, replaced by an oak sapling in 1984.
-Dated 1863, erected at the expense of H.A.
+Crosstree Plinth is a plinth built around an old village elm, which was replaced by an oak sapling in 1984.
+It is dated 1863 and was erected at the expense of H.A.
 Hoare.
-Coursed blocks of granite ashlar.
-Square in plan the walls rise vertically and step in at the top.
-On the south side there is a shallow recess containing a granite bench, which according to a plaque above was put there in 1953 to commemorate the coronation of Queen Elizabeth II.
-The north and west sides are blind although there is a granite trough against the west side.
-The south side once had a tap set in an ornate cast iron frame (somewhat like a Victorian fireplace grate).
-The plate filling the round-arch has embossed lettering recording the erection of the plinth by H.A.
-Hoare Esq, of Oxenham, July 24th 1863.
+The structure is made of coursed blocks of granite ashlar and has a square plan, with walls that rise vertically and step in at the top.
+On the south side, there is a shallow recess that contains a granite bench, which was added in 1953 to commemorate the coronation of Queen Elizabeth II, as noted on a plaque above.
+The north and west sides are blind, although there is a granite trough against the west side.
+The south side once featured a tap set in an ornate cast iron frame resembling a Victorian fireplace grate.
+A plate filling the round arch has embossed lettering that records the erection of the plinth by H.A.
+Hoare Esq, of Oxenham, on July 24th, 1863.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.